 Brann arrived at St. John’s after working for years as an archaeologist overseas, and later an archaeology instructor at Stanford University.
 Her passion for the great books curriculum and desire to learn were evident, says tutor emeritus John White (Class of 1965).

 “That tremendous appetite to gorge yourself on everything, she had that,” White says.
 “She made everything very exciting.”

 It was an exciting time at St. John’s, White says.
 Tutors and students were dedicated to the great books, he says, and many developed close bonds.

 After lectures, Brann and other tutors would head to the Kaplan home to share snacks and continue discussions.
-Kaplan, a Russian of Jewish descent, was well-versed in Kant.
+Kaplan, a Jewish refugee from Russia, was well-versed in Kant.
 Conversations often continued until early morning.

 “(Kaplan) was gentle but firm, and everybody loved him,” Brann says.

 Ronay, who donated the Seder platter, has fond memories of these tutors, too.
 She recalls taking freshman chorus with Zuckerkandl, a Jewish Austrian musicologist who emigrated to the United States in 1940.
 Zuckerkandl joined the St. John’s faculty in 1949, and taught at the college until retirement in 1964.

 “We learned a lot from him and were filled with enthusiasm about music,” Ronay says.